polkadot-developers/substrate-developer-hub.github.io/docs/runtime/initializing-storage.md

 }
 ```

-> A bug in the v1.0 branch, occasionally causes a compilation error when specifying the genesis config this way.
+> A bug in the v1.0 branch, occasionally causes a compilation error when specifying the genesis configuration this way.
 Adding an additional field will resolve it.
 >
 > `_genesis_phantom_data: Default::default(),`

-### Enter Values in JSON Config
+### Enter Values in Configuration File

 While there must always be some value specified in code, the deployer may choose to override those values via a configuration file.
 In Substrate-based chains a chainspec can be generated with `substrate build-spec > chainspec.json`.
 For our example module, the configuration would look like this.